zhuge2333/4DRadarSLAM/README.md

 - *scan_matching_odometry_nodelet*
 - *radar_graph_slam_nodelet*

-The input point cloud is first downsampled by ***preprocessing_nodelet***, estimate its ego velocity and remove dynamic objects, and then passed to the next nodelets.
+The input point cloud is first downsampled by ***preprocessing_nodelet***; the radar pointcloud is transformed to Livox LiDAR frame; estimate its ego velocity and remove dynamic objects, and then passed to the next nodelets.
 While scan_matching_odometry_nodelet estimates the sensor pose by iteratively applying a scan matching between consecutive frames (i.e., odometry estimation).
 The estimated odometry are sent to ***radar_graph_slam***.
 To compensate the accumulated error of the scan matching, it performs loop detection and optimizes a pose graph which takes various constraints into account.

 <div align="center">
     <img src="doc/fig_flowchart_system.png" width = 100% >